RattlesHyper/lyra-addon/README.md

 <hr />

 # How to use
-- FIX
 - Download the latest [release](/../../releases) of the mod from the releases tab.
 - Put it in your `.minecraft/mods` folder where you have installed Meteor.

-*Note: It is recommended to use [1.20-1.20.4] version of meteor while using Lyra-Addon*
+*Note: It is recommended to use [1.20.4] version of meteor while using Lyra-Addon*

 ## Modules